K. EDWARD LAY Cary D. Langhorne Professor Emeritus of Architecture, University of Virginia

 K. Edward Lay, Cary D. Langhorne Professor Emeritus of Architecture at the University of Virginia, has Bachelor's and Master's degrees in Architecture with a graduate minor in Philosophy.
 From 1967 to 2000 he has taught in Architectural Design, Architectural History, and Historic Preservation at the University of Virginia, where he was Assistant/Associate Dean for Administrative and Student Affairs for nine years, was Director of Undergraduate Programs in Architecture for two years, and Acting Dean one semester.
 He led summer architecture symposiums from 1990-1999; from 2000-2012, he taught two popular seminars, "Historic Virginia Buildings," through the university's School of Continuing and Professional Studies; and since 2013 he has taught three different seminars on “Architecture in Virginia.”

-Prior to beginning college teaching in 1963, he practiced as an architect in Pennsylvania for several years, being registered in several states and with a NCARB certification.
+Prior to beginning college teaching in 1963, he practiced as an architect in Pennsylvania for several years, being registered in several states and with a national NCARB certification.
 As a private consultant in historic preservation, a 1981 team project in Georgia resulted in honor awards by the National Trust for Historic Preservation and the American Society of Landscape Architects.
 He was also a consultant for preservation research on the 1791 Cape Henry Lighthouse.

-He has been Visiting Professor to Heriot-Watt University of Edinburgh College of Art in Scotland, has taught in the University of Virginia's summer abroad program in Vicenza (Italy) for three years, has taught at the Campbell Center for Historic Preservation in Illinois, and for two summers was Supervisory Architect for both the Historic American Engineering Record and the Historic American Buildings Survey of the National Park Service for recording America's Industrial Heritage Projects in Pennsylvania, and from 2007-2016 the preservation consultant with the National Park Service for Historic Green Springs, America's first rural preservation district (14,000 acres).
+He has been Visiting Professor to Heriot-Watt University of Edinburgh College of Art in Scotland, has taught in the University of Virginia's summer abroad program in Vicenza (Italy) for three years, has taught at the Campbell Center for Historic Preservation in Illinois, and for two summers was Supervisory Architect for both the Historic American Engineering Record and the Historic American Buildings Survey of the National Park Service for recording America's Industrial Heritage Projects in Pennsylvania, and the preservation consultant with the National Park Service for Historic Green Springs, America's first rural preservation district (14,000 acres).